-If you wish to withdraw from a class after regular registration, you must withdraw officially by submitting a withdrawal form to the Welcome Desk in B-100 prior to the withdrawal deadline.
+If you wish to withdraw from a class after regular registration, you must withdraw officially by submitting a withdrawal form to the Welcome Desk in B-building (temporarily in the Cafeteria) prior to the withdrawal deadline.
 A student who does not withdraw officially from a class is subject to an “F” grade.
 Remember, if you are not attending a class, it is your responsibility to drop the class.
 Your teacher cannot and will not automatically drop you.

 Talk to your counselor about deadlines for dropping classes or you can refer to the Academic Calendar (Deadlines differ depending on the start/end dates of the course).